Enzo Gutiérrez

-Enzo Hernán Gutiérrez Lencinas ([ˈenθo ɣuˈtjereθ], born 28 May 1986) is an Argentine professional footballer who plays for Peruvian club Universitario de Deportes as a forward.
+Enzo Hernán Gutiérrez Lencinas ([ˈenθo ɣuˈtjereθ], born 28 May 1986) is an Argentine footballer who plays as a forward for Chilean club Santiago Wanderers.

 Club career

 Early career

 Gutiérrez was born at Charata, Argentina.
 He began his career at capital club Boca Juniors, one of the most successful club of South America and also in the entire world, where he spent eight years in the football academy, growing up with footballers like Matías Rodríguez and Fernando Gago.
 He made his Argentine Primera División debut on 11 June 2005 against Arsenal de Sarandí at La Bombonera.
 Gutiérrez under the orders of Alfio Basile as coach in that season, earned the treble, winning the league title, added to Copa Libertadores and Copa Sudamericana honours.

 In January 2007, Gutiérrez joined on loan to Peruvian side Universidad San Martín de Porres, alongside his teammate and friend Gastón Cellerino, helping the team in achieve Torneo Descentralizado title and his team's qualification to 2008 Copa Libertadores.
 On 31 December, Enzo momentarily returned to Boca and ended his contract on 31 December.